nicbarker/clay/README.md

 `CLAY(CLAY_ID("Transition"), { .transition = { .enter = { .setInitialState = { EnterSlideUp } } })`

 This function pointer is called the first frame an element appears, and allows you to modify the "initial state" of the element to create an entry transition.
-Common techniques include offsetting the y position to "slide up / down", or using a `.colorOverlay` matched to the background color to fade in.
+Common techniques include offsetting the y position to "slide up / down", or using a `.overlayColor` matched to the background color to fade in.

 The function will be called with `Clay_TransitionData` that provides the first-frame state of the element, which you can modify and then return.